 - Providing pre-registration service over the phone – just call on arrival to reduce time in the waiting room

-While the actual risk to any person of contracting COVID-19 is uncertain, we do know this: One in eight women in the U.S. will develop breast cancer in their lifetime.
-Don’t let fear cause you to postpone a mammogram screening that could detect cancer early.
+While the actual risk of getting COVID-19 is uncertain, we do know this: One in eight women in the U.S. will develop breast cancer in their lifetime.
+Don’t let fear cause you to put off a mammogram screening that could detect cancer early.

 In these unsettling times, you deserve the peace of mind that comes from maintaining your wellbeing.
 Getting a mammogram and other age-appropriate screenings allows you to rest easy, knowing at least you don’t need to worry about being behind on your regular health screenings.

 Medically reviewed by Dr. Seth Means

 Changes in Cancer Screening in the US During the COVID-19 Pandemic.